cjamar/cjamar/README.md

 ## 📱 Featured Project

-### Nubli App
+### Worn-e App
-A simple shared notes and lists app built with Flutter.
-The idea is to help two people keep track of things together.
+A minimalist app built with Flutter designed to share, manage and recover your personal clothes with people you trust, like a shared virtual closet.

 _Flutter • BLoC • Supabase Auth • Realtime database_